SUCH beautiful colours! But is that enough… Read on for my Le Wand Chrome Point review!

-The Le Wand Chrome Point is one very elegant vibrator.
+The Le Wand Chrome Point is a very elegant vibrator.

 Designed for clitoral use, the Chrome Point is a weighted bodysafe vibe.
 And when I say weighted, I mean it.
 This baby clocks in at 182 grams, which feels considerably heavier than other vibrators this size.
 The decision to weight this toy isn’t very common in sex toys.
 On the one hand, a toy that’s heavier than it should be a struggle for people with arthritis or mobility issues.
 But on the other hand, a weighted toy feels instantly and inexplicably more luxurious and durable than something lighter.